Dusky moorhen: Distribution and habitat

-It occurs in India, Australia, New Guinea, Borneo and Indonesia.
+It occurs in Australia, New Guinea, Borneo and Indonesia.
 Some vagrant, non-breeding birds may be found in New Zealand as well.
 In Australia, they are found all across the eastern states of Victoria, New South Wales and Queensland as far north as Cooktown, as well as the eastern part South Australia and the south-western tip of Western Australia.
 It is also found in parts of Tasmania and South Australia, but are uncommon.
 Included in their natural distribution range are wildlife parks such as Currumbin Wildlife Sanctuary and the Brisbane Botanic Gardens.

 The dusky moorhen is found in wetland habitats, with a preference for freshwater marshes and swamps, and are rarely found far from these areas except when foraging in nearby vegetation.
 They are also found in urban parks such as Gold Coast Regional Botanic Gardens and often in dams and river banks.
 They require open water, usually with some cover such as grass, reeds, and other vegetation.
 In south-east Queensland, they are more likely to be found in areas with taller vegetation, more attached aquatic vegetation, and a larger number of purple swamphens, indicating that the availability of food and other resources affects their numbers and distribution in wetlands.
 They usually live in low-lying areas, although a pair have been found as high up as 1,580 metres in New Guinea, likely having been separated from their flock.

 The birds do not often migrate long distances, and may remain in the same location for eight years or more.
 They may move to different locations within their range when resources become scarce.
 Young birds leave their place of birth in autumn and spring, and may be found in locations not normally frequented by adult birds.